Migration from Rubrix#

 Enable migration process#

-By default, the new Argilla server won’t check if datasets from a previous Rubrix instance exists.
+By default, the new Argilla server won’t check if datasets from a previous Rubrix instance exist.

 If you want the new Argilla Server to detect previous Rubrix datasets and make them accessible into your Argilla Server instance you can set the